-MRCI will begin by creating Montana’s Disaster Resiliency Framework (Framework).
-The intent of the Framework is to develop an integrated and interdisciplinary strategy to ensure that long-term planning, projects, and priorities align with the existence of natural disasters while building resilience to these adverse events.
-Numerous states have developed similar strategies that have garnered national recognition and tangible results; the State of Montana will build upon their success and tailor the Framework to the State of Montana’s unique assets, resources, and communities.
+MRCI will begin by creating Montana’s Resiliency Framework.
+The Framework is an integrated and interdisciplinary strategy to ensure that long-term planning, projects, and priorities address chronic stressors such as poverty and climate change while building resilience to acute shocks such as floods or wildfires.
+Numerous states have developed similar strategies that have garnered national recognition and tangible results.
+The State of Montana will build upon their success and tailor the Framework to the State of Montana’s unique assets, resources, and communities.
 Colorado’s Resiliency Framework and Vermont’s Roadmap to Resilience are both helpful examples of this type of approach.

 The term resilience has been used in many different contexts, but for the purposes of this project resilience is defined as, “the capacity of individuals, communities and systems to survive, adapt and grow amidst stressors, shocks and other challenges.”
 Resilient communities are adaptable to changing conditions and can thrive in adverse situations.
 Additional factors that contribute to community resilience include: